 false), this job only processes events that are created within a certain time frame - from the last run of this job until now.

-Since the job ProcessProductPriceRefresh (which consumes the events) is independent from the price list import which creates the events, it could be that both processes are running simultaneously.
-In this case events are created within the time frame of the current run in which they are to be processed.
+Since the job ProcessProductPriceRefresh (which consumes the events) is independent from the price list import which creates the events, it could be that both processes run simultaneously.
+In this case, events are created within the time frame of the current run in which they are to be processed.
 However, they are not because of parallel execution.
 This leads to an accumulation of unprocessed price change events in the database.

-This occurred in both modes (cleanup events = true or false).
+This occurred in both modes (Cleanup events =

-The behavior for the second option (cleanup events = false) remains unchanged.
+The behavior for the second option (Cleanup events =

 The information provided in the Knowledge Base may not be applicable to all systems and situations.
 Intershop Communications will not be liable to any party for any direct or indirect damages resulting from the use of the Customer Support section of the Intershop Corporate Web site, including, without limitation, any lost profits, business interruption, loss of programs or other data on your information handling system.